 Next time you are outdoors and detect an intoxicating scent, look for an unassuming evergreen shrub decorated with fringy white flowers.
 This would be the Chinese fringe plant, or Loropetalum chinense.
-Loropetalum plants are easy to cultivate in United States Department of Agriculture zones 7 to 10.
+Loropetalum plants are easy to cultivate in USDA plant hardiness zones 7 to 10.
 Some varieties are hardier than others.
 Choose the right cultivar and then learn how to care for Loropetalum so the delightful fragrance can perfume your yard.

 About Chinese Fringe Plants

-Loropetalum plants are native to Japan, China and the Himalayas.
-The plants may be as tall as 10 feet but are usually small trees of 5 feet.
+Loropetalum plants are native to Japan, China, and the Himalayas.
+The plants may be as tall as 10 feet (3 m.) but are usually small trees of 5 feet (1.5 m.).
 The leaves are oval and glossy green, set on stems with crinkly brown bark.
 Blooms appear in March to April and last for up to two weeks on the stems.
-These flowers are 1 to 1 ½ inch long and made up of slender long strappy petals.
+These flowers are 1 to 1 ½ inch (2.5-4 cm.) long and made up of long and slender, strappy petals.

 There are several cultivars of Chinese fringe.
 These include:

-- Snow Muffin is a dwarf plant only 18 inches tall with small leaves
+- Snow Muffin is a dwarf plant only 18 inches (46 cm.) tall with small leaves

 - The popular Snow Dance is a dense compact shrub